|

-Paul has checked in and reports Kaela is on the hard in Twisp where she awaiting Paul's completion of her ''remodeling'.
+Paul originally checked in October 7, 2007 and reported Kaela is on the hard in Twisp where she awaiting completion of her ''remodeling'.
 At some point we will get a more detailed report on her.
-We know a lot about Kalea from former owner Dick Rosse.
+We know a lot about Ka lea from former owner Dick Rosse.

 This picture is of Kalea sailing on the Chesapeake.
 Dick is a retired news correspondent for NBC and Mutual radio networks and wrote some great articles about his Dolphin for the Chesapeake Bay Magazine.
 Their readers must have come to know Dick's Kalea pretty well by now.
 Dick has owned her 3 different times which must be a record for same boat ownership!
 It certainly is a strong indication of the special relationship between this man and his boat.
 I think most of us can identify with that feeling.